rokstrnisa/RokClock/README.markdown

 The top-level projects should be your main projects (projects that project administration care about).
 Each name can have its tooltip appended in curly brackets.
-See `"projects.txt"` (the default projects file) for an example.
+See `projects.txt` (the default projects file) for an example.

 ### 4.2 Alternative behaviour ###
 Some window managers do not support minimisation of windows (default:
 `behaviour=minimise`).
-In that case, specifying `"behaviour=hide"` in the `"config.txt"` file will instead completely hide the window.
+In that case, specifying `behaviour=hide` in the `config.txt` file will instead completely hide the window.
 However, this does make it more difficult to show the window again before the end of the specified interval (e.g. to stop/change the logging).
 In this case, you might want to use the non-daemon mode to run the program (see below).